How Do I Enroll in a Medigap Plan?

 If you choose a Medicare Advantage plan, on the other hand, prescription drug coverage might be included.
 If so, it will be required to be creditable coverage.

 How to Apply for Medicare Part A and Part B?

 If you are below age 65 and receiving disability benefits, or if you are over age 65 and receiving retirement benefits from Social Security or the Railroad Retirement Board, then you may be automatically enrolled in Original Medicare.

-If you don’t meet these requirements, however, then you may be wondering: Where do you sign up for Medicare?
+If you don’t meet these requirements, however, then you may be wondering: Where do you sign up for Medicare Parts A and B so that you can enjoy the health coverage that it offers?
 There are three common methods:

 - Go online to SocialSecurity.gov